wax-office-of-inspector-general/waxguilds/reports/guild.taco/latest.md

 acrpool.taco

 **Update**:
-- Acryptia is in its works for the eight Season
+- We're working on the eight Season of Acryptia
-- Before the Season events are planned with token allocation of 500 USD at current value
+- Before the Season events are planned with token allocation of 600 USD at current value
 - We're working with artists and collection owner Byron for a new customized and playable deck

 ---